 - A list of questions to ask your eye doctor

-The more prepared you are for your ophthalmology appointment, the more thorough or services will be!
+The more prepared you are for your ophthalmology appointment, the more thorough your services will be!

 Questions you can ask us!

 Since it’s your vision we’re talking about, you may have some questions.
-Here is a list of questions we encourage our Windham and Londonderry patients to ask so they can make informed decisions regarding their eye health:
+Here is a list of questions we encourage our patients to ask so they can make informed decisions regarding their eye health:

 - “Has anything changed since my last ophthalmology appointment?”

 - “What are the ophthalmology treatment options for improving my vision?”